Serving all people by providing personalized health and wellness through exemplary care, education and research.

 People who have AIDS are much more likely to get certain types of cancer than people without the disease.
-When people who have HIV develop certain cancers, doctors consider their HIV infection to have progressed to AIDS.
-These types of cancer include Kaposi sarcoma, non-Hodgkin lymphoma, as well as Hodgkin lymphoma.
+When people who have HIV develop certain cancers, healthcare providers consider their HIV infection to have progressed to AIDS.
+These types of cancer include Kaposi sarcoma, non-Hodgkin lymphoma, and cervical cancer.

-People with HIV or AIDS are also often more likely to develop cancer in places such as the cervix, anus, lung, and liver.
+People with HIV or AIDS are also often more likely to develop cancer of the skin, anus, lung, and liver, as well as develop Hodgkin lymphoma.

 Kaposi sarcoma is a rare cancer among people who don’t have HIV.
 In fact, HIV infection increases the risk of Kaposi sarcoma by several thousand times compared with those who do not have HIV.
-People with HIV infection are at least 20 to 50 times more likely to develop lymphoma, ten times more likely to develop Hodgkin lymphoma, 25 times more likely to develop anal cancer, five times more likely to develop cervical and liver cancer, and at least three times more likely to develop lung cancer than people who do not have HIV/AIDS.
+People with HIV infection are at least 20 to 70 times more likely to develop non-Hodgkin lymphoma, 10 times more likely to develop Hodgkin lymphoma, and 25 times more likely to develop anal cancer.
+They are also 5 times more likely to develop cervical and liver cancer, and at least 3 times more likely to develop lung cancer than people who do not have HIV/AIDS.

 Different types of AIDS-related cancers cause different symptoms.
 These may include:

 Kaposi sarcoma.
-A visible symptom of this cancer is purple or brown spots on the skin or inside the mouth.
-The disease can affect internal organs and tissues, including the lungs, digestive tract, and lymph nodes.
+A visible symptom of this cancer is purple or brown spots (lesions) on the skin or inside the mouth.
+The disease can affect internal organs and tissues.
+These include the lungs, digestive tract, and lymph nodes.
 It can also cause fever, diarrhea, and weight loss.

 Non-Hodgkin lymphoma.
 Symptoms are fever; unexplained weight loss; sweating at night; swollen lymph nodes in the underarms, groin, and neck; and a sense of fullness in the chest.
 Other symptoms can include memory loss, seizures, and fatigue.